 Reyes Family

 The Reyes family’s path into coffee is quite unusual compared to many coffee farming families in Colombia.
 Cristian Reyes’s first professional encounter with coffee was as a barista while studying in England.
 When his family bought an abandoned estate in 2010, he convinced his parents to use the land for coffee cultivation.
-Thus, Hacienda El Rodeo was founded in 2011 – with the goal of producing specialty coffee and building a business based on direct trade.
+Thus, Hacienda El Rodeo was founded in 2011.
+Their goal: to produce specialty coffee and build a sustainable business based on direct trade.

 Hacienda El Rodeo